April 2

 Probably the best setting for an edge sealer to have is a "Pulse" button, which allows you to start and stop vacuum pull manually until you reach the level you want.
 "Pulse" offers the most control over the sealing process and is a great feature in an edge sealer.

-But the truth is, you don't really need any extra settings to get the job done.
+But you don't really need any extra settings to get the job done.
 Probably the most important setting is "Stop" or "Seal," which stops the vacuum pull immediately and seals the bag.
-All edge sealers have these basic settings, which allow you to monitor the sealing process and stop it if you're noticing liquid or feed being sucked up into the sealer.
+All edge sealers have these basic settings, which allow you to monitor the sealing process and stop it if you're noticing liquid or food being sucked up into the sealer.

 You can even use the Stop button to seal without pulling vacuum--such as for sealing bag rolls--by starting the vacuum and pressing Stop immediately.